 The rights of a landlord are set out in the Residential Tenancies Act (2004, as amended).
 Under this Act, a landlord has the right to:

 - Set the rent of the property and receive the rent in full from the tenant on the date it is due.
 Landlords should ensure they understand the laws that apply to them when setting the rent based on where the rented dwelling is located.
-A Rent Pressure Zone (RPZ) is a designated area where rents cannot be increased by more than general inflation, as recorded by the Harmonised Index of the Consumer Price (HICP).
+A Rent Pressure Zone (RPZ) is a designated area where rents cannot be increased by more than general inflation, as recorded by the Harmonised Index of the Consumer Price (HICP) which is capped at 2% per year pro rata when the HICP rate is higher.
 This applies to new and existing tenancies (unless an exemption is being applied).
 Landlords are strongly advised to use the RPZ rent calculator located here.
 Landlords must also show their rent calculations and how they arrived at the figure they are seeking to their new tenan

 - End the tenancy in the first six months without reason if there is no fixed term lease in place.
 After six months, a landlord can terminate a tenancy for certain reasons.